Overwatch League: Open Division and Contenders

-Professional teams in the league are given the opportunity to scout for new players through two additional competitive leagues run by Blizzard.
-The Open Division, first started in June 2017, allows amateur teams to compete against each other in a structured season.
-Those that qualify at the end of the season are seeded into a post-season tournament with intra-regional matches.
-Players that complete all non-playoff games for their team can earn a small amount of credit to Blizzard's digital storefront, while regional winning teams can earn higher prize payouts.
-The Open division is played across seven different regions: Australia, China, Europe, Korea, North America, Pacific, and South America.
+Professional teams in the league were given the opportunity to scout for new players through two additional competitive leagues run by Blizzard.
+The Open Division, first started in June 2017, allowed amateur teams to compete against each other in a structured season.
+Those that qualify at the end of the season were seeded into a post-season tournament with intra-regional matches.
+Players that complete all non-playoff games for their team could earn a small amount of credit to Blizzard's digital storefront, while regional winning teams could earn higher prize payouts.
+The Open division was played across seven different regions: Australia, China, Europe, Korea, North America, Pacific, and South America.

-Players or teams can then move up from the Open Division into Overwatch Contenders, a minor league to the Overwatch League.
+Players or teams can then move up from the Open Division into Overwatch Contenders, which was a minor league to the Overwatch League.
 Contenders was launched in 2018 to merge existing regional tournaments into a structure to support the Overwatch League.
-Contenders consists of several global divisions with a number of teams within each, which may include both professional and amateur players.
-Contender teams may be affiliated with an Overwatch League team as an academy team, and up to two players per academy team can be signed to two-way contracts to be moved between their academy team and Overwatch League team.
+Contenders consisted of several global divisions with a number of teams within each, which may include both professional and amateur players.
+Contender teams may have been affiliated with an Overwatch League team as an academy team, and up to two players per academy team could be signed to two-way contracts to be moved between their academy team and Overwatch League team.

 Contenders was launched in the first half of 2018 with five divisions with 12 teams each: Korea (replacing the Overwatch Apex tournament), China (replacing the Overwatch Premier Series), and Pacific (replacing Overwatch Pacific Championship for other Asian-Pacific countries), and adding in North America and European divisions.
 Prior to the second 2018 Contenders season, Blizzard added two additional divisions, for Australia and South America, bringing the total to seven.
 The top eight teams from the Open Division within each region are also invited to Contenders Trials, a weekly promotion and relegation tournament to compete in the following week of Contenders.
 For its second season in 2019, Blizzard adjusted the format by reducing the number of teams in each region to eight, while dividing the North American region into East and West divisions.
 Blizzard also added a regional limit of the number of "import players", which are those that live outside the division's region, to a maximum of three.
 These changes were reverted for the 2020 season.